 Summer Program Funding

-Notre Dame International believes that study abroad is a unique opportunity for academic, personal, and intercultural growth.
-With generous support from alumni and donors, NDI Study Abroad is proud to offer funding to students for cultural enrichment opportunities while abroad.
+Notre Dame Global believes that study abroad is a unique opportunity for academic, personal, and intercultural growth.
+With generous support from alumni and donors, NDG Study Abroad is proud to offer funding to students to participate in faculty-led summer study abroad opportunities.

-• Students participating in two NDI-sponsored study abroad programs within the same summer will automatically receive a $1,000 scholarship.
+• Students participating in two NDG-sponsored summer study abroad programs within the same summer will automatically receive a $1,000 scholarship.

 Daniel, Sharon (Fedor), Mary, John, and James Hunter Family Endowment Fund